The Very Best of Neil Sedaka

 The Very Best of Neil Sedaka is a 2001 compilation album issued by RCA Records as part of their commemorative "100th Anniversary" series of albums celebrating their biggest stars.
 The album features some of Sedaka's best-known hits during his days with RCA, recorded from 1958 to 1963.

 Track listing

+All songs written by Neil Sedaka and Howard Greenfield.